aduros/pjs/README.md

 # BUGS

-Bugs can be reported on GitHub: https://github.com/aduros/pjs/issues
+Please report bugs on GitHub: https://github.com/aduros/pjs/issues

 # SEE ALSO